jssteinberg/config/README.md

 ## Vim > 8

-A simple vimrc that can be used as a boilerplate and works without packages/plugins.
+A simple Vim config in a single vimrc.
+It can be used as a boilerplate and works without packages/plugins.
 It gives no errors on missing packages unless keymaps/commands requiring packages are used. *Requries Vim > version 8 +lua.*

-Packages are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (requires https://github.com/kristijanhusak/vim-packager, consider https://github.com/k-takata/minpac).
+Packages are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (requires [vim-packager](//github.com/kristijanhusak/vim-packager), consider replacing with [minpac](//github.com/k-takata/minpac)).

 ## Neovim > 0.6